-This Section does not require any particular accounting method and leaves to the [State's] discretion the determination of the adequacy of any given accounting system.
-The 2000 revisions clarified that only when costs are to be reimbursed is there any need to review the contractor's cost accounting and allocation system.
+This Section does not require any particular accounting method and leaves to the [Purchasing Agency's] discretion the determination of the adequacy of any given accounting system.
+Only when costs are to be reimbursed is there any need to review the contractor's cost accounting and allocation system.
 This review should be consistent with the type of costs to be reimbursed.
 For instance, if only direct material costs are to be reimbursed, there is much less chance that system inadequacies will lead to problems, than if reimbursement of actual overhead and general and administrative expenses are required by the contract.

-§3-503 Multi-Year Contracts.
+§3-403 Multi-Year Contracts.

 - (1) Specified Period.
-Unless otherwise provided by law, a contract for supplies or services may be entered into for any period of time deemed to be in the best interests of the [State] provided the term of the contract and conditions of renewal or extension, if any, are included in the solicitation and funds are available for the first fiscal period at the time of contracting.
+Unless otherwise provided by law, a contract for supplies or services may be entered into for any period of time deemed to be in the best interests of the [Purchasing Agency] provided the term of the contract and conditions of renewal or extension, if any, are included in the solicitation and funds are available for the first fiscal period at the time of contracting.
 Payment and performance obligations for succeeding fiscal periods shall be subject to the availability and appropriation of funds therefor. - (2) Use.
-A multi-year contract is authorized where: - (a) estimated requirements cover the period of the contract and are reasonably firm and continuing; and
+A multi-year contract is authorized where:

-- (b) such a contract will serve the best interests of the [State] by encouraging effective competition or otherwise promoting economies in [State] procurement. - (3) Cancellation Due to Unavailability of Funds in Succeeding Fiscal Periods.
-When funds are not appropriated or otherwise made available to support continuation of performance in a subsequent fiscal period, the contract shall be cancelled and the contractor shall be reimbursed for the reasonable value of any non-recurring costs incurred but not amortized in the price of the supplies or services delivered under the contract.
+- (a) estimated requirements cover the period of the contract and are reasonably firm and continuing; and - (b) such a contract will serve the best interests of the [Purchasing Agency] by encouraging effective competition or otherwise promoting economies in [Purchasing Agency] procurement. - (3) Cancellation Due to Unavailability of Funds in Succeeding Fiscal Periods.
+When funds are not appropriated or otherwise made available to support continuation of performance in a subsequent fiscal period, the contract shall be cancelled and the contractor shall be reimbursed for the reasonable value of any nonrecurring costs incurred but not amortized in the price of the supplies or services delivered under the contract.
 The cost of cancellation may be paid from any appropriations available for such purposes.

-- (1) The 2000 revisions to the Code are intended to clarify that multi-year contracts are a common method of procurement, and that contract durations need not be tied exclusively to fiscal years.
-The phrase "multi-term" has been changed to "multi-year," which a number of commentators have suggested was confusing.
+(1) Multi-year contracts are a common method of procurement, and contract durations need not be tied exclusively to fiscal years.
+The phrase "multi-term" has been changed to "multi-year", which a number of commentators have suggested was confusing.
 Some jurisdictions may have legislative restrictions upon the use of funds in a calendar year other than that in which the funds are appropriated.
-This Section permits multi-year procurements in order to enable a [State] to procure larger quantities and obtain the benefits of volume discounts.
+This Section permits multi-year procurements in order to enable a [Purchasing Agency] to procure larger quantities and obtain the benefits of volume discounts.
 A multi-year contract should be used only for supplies or services needed on a continuing basis with annual quantity requirements that can be reasonably estimated in advance.
-Multi-year procurements should attract more competitors to submit bids or offers for the larger contract awards and thereby provide the jurisdiction with the benefits of increased competition. - (2) Subsection (3) is applicable when funds are not appropriated in a subsequent year of a multi-year contract which is in progress.
-Where funds are not appropriated or otherwise made available for the next funding period of the contract, there is no alternative but to cancel the contract and to reimburse the contractor for those non-recurring costs that have not been amortized through the selling price of goods already delivered under the contract. - (3) The phrase "non-recurring costs" in Subsection (3) should be broadly construed.
+Multi-year procurements should attract more competitors to submit bids or offers for the larger contract awards and thereby provide the jurisdiction with the benefits of increased competition.

+Subsection (3) is applicable when funds are not appropriated in a subsequent year of a multi-year contract which is in progress.
+Where funds are not appropriated or otherwise made available for the next funding period of the contract, there is no alternative but to cancel the contract and to reimburse the contractor for those non-recurring costs that have not been amortized through the selling price of goods already delivered under the contract.
+The phrase "non-recurring costs" in Subsection (3) should be broadly construed.

-Part F - Inspection of Plant and Audit of Records
+Part E - Inspection of Plant and Audit of Records

-§3-601 Right to Inspect Plant.
+§3-501 Right to Inspect Plant.